 We want you to have a safe and respectful experience on your rides to and from school.
 A safe, comfortable bus service is available to students in designated areas for getting to and from school.
-You are expected to model the Social Contract when on the bus.
+You are expected to model the Community Agreement when on the bus.
 This makes for a pleasant bus ride for everyone.
-Your bus driver has an important job transporting a busload of energetic students to school and home.
+Your bus driver has an important job transporting students.